Okpainmo/multi-db-nodejs-express-with-typescript-and-zod-template/README.md

 # multi-db-nodejs-express-with-typescript-and-zod-template.

-This beautiful template, is a highly flexible and domain-driven-development(DDD)-inspired NodeJs/Express(with Typescript) template.
+This beautiful template, is a highly flexible, function-based and domain-driven-development(DDD)-inspired NodeJs/Express(with Typescript) template.

 > In a way, it honestly feels like a crime to me, for anyone to still go about building systems with vanilla Javascript.
 This template is **fully typed 💪**.

 It is set up to utilize Zod for data validation, and to support multiple-database types(MongoDB and PostgreSQL).

 **To provide usage guidance, the project will contain build samples/demonstrations of how to use both databases.
-This README file, will also contain instructions, on how to fully unplug any of the database setups that you do not wish to use.**
+When fully completed, this README file, will also contain instructions, on how to fully unplug any of the database setups that you do not wish to use.**

 **Also, To fully ensure separation of concerns, MongoDB will use Mongoose as ODM, while PostgreSQL will use Prisma as ORM**

 I created this with so much love(❤️) for myself, and engineering teams I lead/work on.
 Enough of bootstrapping a project from scratch whenever I need to set up one.

 > Package manager is good ole **`NPM`**.

+## High Professional And Beautifully Implemented.

+As earlier stated, the template is DDD(domain driven development)-inspired.
+Hence, it comes with some default - carefully thought-out domains(`auth`, `user`, and `admin`).

+With the default domains, you'll get to see how the sample end-points are neatly and professionally implemented providing COMPLETE extraction of ALL DATABASE LOGIC into special database-service files.
+This in-turn, gives you the absolute flexibility to use any database of your choice, while keeping your project controllers, utility/helper functions, and other areas of your project completely un-affected or barely affected by resulting database changes.

+> P.S: While the current setup for the database service files and functions helps to clearly demonstrate how to professional engineer node/express projects in a domain-driven fashion - with proper logic separations, the double-implementations for both MongoDB and PostgreSQL will demand that you rename the database service files and functions by removing the database-specific prefix that are added on them.
+Kindly pardon that inconvenience, and make the best of how the name-separations help you grasp things a lot faster and easier.
+>
+> A great alternative way to handle the database logic-separation, is to copy the implementation(functions) for all the databases into the same service file.
+All the functions should be named the same - e.g: 'findUser', them you simply comment out the one you do not intend to use.

 ## Working Environment Support.